 How to Avoid a Fall: 5 Tips to Support Quality of Life

-According to the National Council on Aging, Americans aged 65 and older have a 1 in 4 chance of falling.
-And, every 19 minutes, an older adult will die as a result of a fall.
+According to the Centers for Disease Control and Prevention, Americans ages 65 and older have a one in four chance of falling.
+Every 19 minutes, an older adult will die as a result of a fall.
 There is good news, though.
 Research shows that, with a little work, the risk of falls can decrease.

-A physical therapist (PT) can help you avoid or recover from a fall.
-PTs are movement experts.
-They are trained to help you improve your strength, balance, and body movements.
-PTs create treatment plans based on your own needs that include exercise, hands-on care, and patient education.
-They improve quality of life.
+A physical therapist can help you avoid or recover from a fall.
+Physical therapists are movement experts.
+They are trained to help you improve your strength, balance, and ability to be independent.
+Physical therapists create treatment plans based on your unique needs that include hands-on care, patient education, and prescribed movement.
+They help improve your quality of life.

 Check out these tips to help limit your chances of a fall that could lead to injury, a hospital visit, or worse.